Step 2: What Causes Cancer?

 Theory summary: The root cause of cancer is microbial and parasitic invasion that are in the organs or colon (or bloodstream), which weakens the immune system.

 Other theories exist regarding the causes of cancer.
-For example, there is a theory that vaccinations can weaken the immune system due to mercury and/or toxins, thus creating an environment for cancer progression.
+For example, there is a theory that vaccinations can weaken the immune system due to mercury and/or toxinsA poison made by certain bacteria, plants, or animals, including insects., thus creating an environment for cancer progression.
 Additionally, the theory that “autointoxication” due to a build-up of filth in the colon can also lead to a weak immune system is often discussed.

 According to the above theories, the following recommendations are often listed: